-Over the past 15 years, the rate of both new businesses' starts and failures has declined, possibly suggesting a drop in the overall level of business dynamism.
+Over the past 15 years, the rates of both starts and failures among new businesses have declined, has declined, possibly suggesting a drop in the overall level of business dynamism.

 Payrolls

 Non-farm payrolls are increasing as NJ's economy recovers from recession.
 However, the increase is slower for NJ than for the U.S. economy as a whole.